zebrunner/carina/docs/advanced/dataprovider.md

 Modern test automation frameworks should support data-driven testing, when you are able to verify a variety of edge cases providing test data sets into the tests using external data sources.
 Carina is not an exception, the framework supports multiple ways of test parametrization (see the [TestNG approach samples](https://github.com/zebrunner/carina-demo/blob/master/src/test/java/com/qaprosoft/carina/demo/DataprovidersSampleTest.java), [Carina's custom data provider samples](https://github.com/zebrunner/carina-demo/blob/develop/src/test/java/com/qaprosoft/carina/demo/CustomDataProvidersSampleTest.java)):

-* Java data-providers
+* Java data providers
 * XML parametrization
-* XLS data-providers
+* XLS data providers
-* CSV data-providers
+* CSV data providers

-## Java data-provider
+## Java data provider
-As far as Carina is based on TestNG framework, you are able to use well known Java data-providers which return a matrix of Objects and pass it to the appropriate test arguments.
+As far as Carina is based on TestNG framework, you are able to use well known Java data providers which return a matrix of Objects and pass it to the appropriate test arguments.
 You have to use dataProvider attribute along with @Test annotation and implement the method annotated with `@DataProvider` that will return `Object[][]` as a test data set:
 ```
 @Test(dataProvider = "DP1")
 public void testMuliplyOperation(int a, int b, int c)